wagdav/thewagner.net/content/2025-02-15-Six-months-of-CDK.markdown

 every AWS service integrates with CloudFormation, often from the day of its public release, the corresponding Layer 1 construct quickly becomes available in the CDK via automatic translation process I mentioned earlier.
-In contrast, the hand-written Layer 2 constructs, if they exist,  often introduce higher-level abstractions which may or may not work for your use case.
+In contrast, the handwritten Layer 2 constructs, if they exist,  often introduce higher-level abstractions which may or may not work for your use case.

 Take the [VPC][VPC] Layer 2 construct, for instance.
 It comes with generous defaults setting up two Availability Zones and NAT gateways in both.
 These make sense when you design for high availability, but feels like overkill if you just need to launch a few development machines.
-Or, sometimes you want to assign secondary IP addresses to instances running in a VPC but this construct doesn't allow for that; you'd have to build the missing bits using Layer 1 constructs.
+Or, sometimes you want to assign secondary IP addresses to instances running in a VPC, but this construct doesn't allow for that; you'd have to build the missing bits using Layer 1 constructs.